kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Whoever is happy will make others happy, too. - Mark Twain
+    ## It is only with the heart that one can see rightly, what is essential is invisible to the eye. - Antoine de Saint-Exupéry